ca77y/angular-ya-treeview/README.md

 * references to a parent and children in nodes
 * treeview context which can be used to store treeview-wide properties
 * async loading of children
-* lazy/eager creation of the virtual tree
+* as little DOM as possible
 * easy to implement multiselect

 Live example on [plunker](http://plnkr.co/edit/mAfWCLmD9NW0CD44gdNF).